 When I travel, I most often seek out mountainous landscapes.
 It’s so difficult to choose a favourite, but the short list includes Patagonia, Iceland, and Italy.

 I always look forward to visiting new destinations, too, so I have quite the bucket list.
-I really need to return to both Norway and Patagonia, simply because I was just beginning my photography career when I visited and I’d love the opportunity to photograph both regions again.
+I really need to return to both Norway and New Zealand, simply because I was just beginning my photography career when I visited and I’d love the opportunity to photograph both regions again.
 I’ve also yet to travel in Asia or sub-Sahara Africa, but I am hoping that changes soon enough!

 Can I intern with you?